Woman missing for 5 days found dead on rural property north of Twin Cities

-A woman who had been missing for five days was found dead on rural property north of the Twin Cities, authorities said.
+A woman who had been missing for five days was found dead on rural property north of the Twin Cities, and authorities are saying her death is suspicious.

 The body of Amanda Jo Vangrinsven, 32, was located Tuesday night by Isanti County and city of Isanti law enforcement personnel as they searched property in the 300 block of 261st Avenue NW. in Athens Township, a Sheriff's Office statement read.